ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 Definitely tried that a couple times, to no avail.

-A little ways up north is a ghost town that ended up inspiring the Abandonments, and a little ways further is the mouth of the Hoosac tunnel.
+A little ways up north is a ghost town that ended up inspiring the Abandonments, and a little further is the mouth of the Hoosac tunnel.
 It's a railroad tunnel running through a solid mountain range, and earned the nickname "The Bloody Pit" because 200 or so workers died hollowing it out.
-Purportedly haunted as fuck, and when you go up there, you can really feel it---bizarre cold spots and vapors everywhere.
+Purportedly insanely haunted, and when you go up there, you can really feel it---bizarre cold spots and vapors everywhere.
 The tunnel goes so deep it's like staring into the abyss.